Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 Diving in Likoma

-Lake Malawi around Likoma is usually flat and has little currents, which makes it a great location to get a PADI Open Water certification, especially for those who are not too comfortable about it.
+Lake Malawi around Likoma is usually flat and has little current, making it a great place to get a PADI Open Water certification, especially for those who are not too comfortable with it.

-Moreover, diving in Lake Malawi’s fresh waters makes it easier for your eyes when doing the mandatory safety exercises.
+Moreover, diving in Lake Malawi’s fresh waters makes it easier on your eyes during the mandatory safety exercises.

-Add to this the unicity, plentifulness, and shining colors of Lake Malawi’s fish, the chilled atmosphere, and the quiet and slow life of the locals.
+Add to this the uniqueness, abundance, and shimmering colors of Lake Malawi’s fish, the chilled atmosphere, and the quiet, slow pace of the locals.

-There’s only one diving instructor in Likoma, working with a company called Likoma Island Divers, which serves both Kaya Mawa and Mango Drift resorts.
+There’s only one diving instructor in Likoma, working for Likoma Island Divers, which serves both Kaya Mawa and Mango Drift resorts.

 Safety in Likoma – Belharzia, Crocodiles, and Malaria